Call for Papers

 General areas and topics of interests include (but are not limited to):

-- Intelligent Management systems in CH
+- Intelligent Management Systems in CH

-- Acquisition, conservation and restoration
+- Acquisition, Conservation and Restoration

 - Visualization Techniques and Extended Reality